 To insure that the boat is riding properly on the trailer supports, the trailer should be in a level position when hitched to the tow vehicle.
+The recommended height of the hitch ball, according to the NMMA, is 16-18-inches to the top of the ball from the ground.
 More importantly, if the coupler is much lower than the rear end of the trailer, it may prematurely activate the surge brakes.
 This can be corrected in a number of different ways.
 For example, you may install air-pressure adjustable shock absorbers on the tow vehicle, or switch from a weight-carrying hitch to a weight-distributing hitch.
 Again, consult your tow vehicle dealer.

-Serious injury or property damage can result if the lotal weight on your loaded trailer exceeds the capacity of the hitch on your low vehicle.
+Serious injury or property damage can result if the total weight on your loaded trailer exceeds the capacity of the hitch on your tow vehicle.
+WARNING